lealceldeiro/gms/client/README.md

 This uses [compodoc](https://github.com/compodoc/compodoc) for generating the app documentation.
 So you can:

-* Run `npm run builddoc` in order to build the documentation resources.
+* Run `npm run doc:build` in order to build the documentation resources.
-* Run `npm run servedoc` once you built the documentation resources and navigate to `http://localhost:8080/`.
+* Run `npm run doc:serve` once you built the documentation resources and navigate to `http://localhost:8080/`.
-* Run `npm run buildservedoc` in order to build and serve the documentation resources.
+* Run `npm run doc:build:serve` in order to build and serve the documentation resources.
 Navigate to `http://localhost:8080/`.

 All documentation resources are stored in the `documentation/` directory.